Using the HTML title attribute – updated

 - Providing information for people who cannot use a mouse.
 Typically in desktop browsers,

 titleattribute content is displayed as a tooltip.
-Although the tooltip behaviour has been supported for 10+ years, no browser as yet has implemented a practical method to display
+Although the tooltip behaviour has been supported for 10+ years, no browser (except IE10+ [on focusable elements]) as yet has implemented a practical method to display

 titleattribute content using the keyboard.